openaps/docs/docs/Setup/rpi.md

 # Setting Up the Raspberry Pi 2

 In order to use the RPi2 with openaps development tools, the RPi2 must have an operating system installed and be set up in a very specific way.
-By far, the most convenient approach for setting up the RPi2 is by avoiding the use of cables, which is also known as a headless install.
-This is the quickest way to get up and running with your RPi2 and avoids frustration.
+There are two paths to the intial operating system instalation and WIFI setup.
+Path 1 is reccomended for beginners that are very new to using command prompts or "terminal" on the Mac.
+If you choose Path 1, it is recomended that you purchase your RPi2 as a Cana Kit, which includes  Path 2 is considered the most convenient approach for those with more experience with coding and allows the RPi2 to be set up without the use of cables, which is also known as a headless install.
+Either path will work and the path you choose is a matter of personal preference.

+Forth the Path 1 GUI install you will need:

+* A Raspberry Pi 2 Cana Kit, which includes several essential accessories in one package.
+* USB Keyboard
+* USB Mouse
+* A TV or other screen with HDMI input

-For the install, you will need:
+For the Path 2 Headless install, you will need:

 * Raspberry Pi 2
-* 8 GB micro SD Card
+* 8 GB micro SD Card [and optional adapter so that you can plug in the micro SD Card into your computer]
 * Low Profile USB WiFi Adapter
 * 2.1 Amp USB Power Supply
 * Micro USB cable
+* Raspberry Pi 2 Cana Kit

+Path 1: GUI Setup

 1.: **Getting Raspbian**